-I have created a solution to do everything in the blog APART from setting the duplication rule.
+I have created a solution for everything in the blog APART from setting the duplication rule.
 I have also added a little extra;

 - There is an email log form in contact to view